blawson69/TimeBomb/README.md

 ## Starting the Countdown

 The Bomb you created will sit quietly until you add it to the Turn Tracker.
-If the Tracker is not open, TimeBomb will open it to add the Bomb.
+If the Tracker is not open, TimeBomb will open it for you.
 To add a Bomb to the Tracker, select the Bomb token and use the `!bomb add` command.

 You can add as many Bombs to the Turn Tracker as you wish, and each will count down as their turn comes up.